Boom Shaka: Artistry and legacy

-Group History
+Group history

 South African music producer, Don Laka set up his own record label to evolve the South African music scene beyond the genre of Bubblegum.
 He then put together a group, containing a DJ, Junior Sokhela, Theo Nhlengethwa, and Prophets of Da City.
-By manufacturing this group, an early version of Boom Shaka, Don Laka helped form the genre of kwaito.Steingo, Gavin.
-"South African music after Apartheid: kwaito, the "party politic," and the appropriation of gold as a sign of success" Popular Music and Society, July 2005.
+By manufacturing this group, an early version of Boom Shaka, Don Laka helped form the genre of kwaito.

+Don Laka handpicked the members of the group to achieve the sound that he wanted, and this has been a much-replicated formula for kwaito groups: producers introduce members to one another after being scouted.

 Boom Shaka's leader, Junior Dread, was heavily influenced by Jamaican music through his uncle, who would play Jamaican music loudly and refuse to listen to anything else.
-In her article, "Mapping of Black Atlantic Performance Geographies: From Slave Ship to Ghetto, Stanley-Niaah draws parallels between Kwaito by Boom Shaka, and Jamaican danceha stating the similarities are political, musical, social, and cultural.
+Political, musical, social and cultural similarities can be drawn between Boom Shaka's kwaito style and Jamaican dancehall.
+Notably, both styles have strong associations with the ghetto.

 Boom Shaka, being the first kwaito group and with the nature of the music they created, was able to unleash amongst young black consumers an explosive desire to disengage from the long years of oppression and political protest of the apartheid era.
 With the seemingly apolitical nature of their music, it allowed the black youth of South Africa to no longer feel restrained by the need to comment on racial injustice and political freedom because the apartheid was over, and they no longer needed or wanted to.
-Gavin Steingo, "South African music after Apartheid: kwaito, the 'party politic,' and the appropriation of gold as a sign of success.